NicolasLM/nucleon/README.md

 =======

 Nucleon is a dynamic TCP load balancer written in Rust.
-It has the ability to insert and remove backend servers on the flight.
+It has the ability to insert and remove backend servers on the fly.
 To do that it leverages [Redis Pub/Sub](http://redis.io/topics/pubsub) mechanism.
 Adding or removing a server to a cluster is as easy as publishing a message to Redis.